-Unfortunately, diagnosing why your pet is vomiting is rarely straightforward.
+Unfortunately, diagnosing why your pet is vomiting isn’t always straightforward.
 'Why?', we hear you ask.
-Well, the causes for vomiting are wide ranging.
-From the mild simple tummy upset to serious life threatening conditions like foreign body ingestion.
+Well, the causes for diarrhoea are wide ranging.
+From the mild simple tummy upset to serious life threatening conditions like Leptospirosis.

 Best case scenario, your pet has a "tummy bug'.
 Worst case scenario your pet has a serious and potentially life threatening condition that will only WORSEN if left alone.
 Applying the 'wait and see approach' can lead to some devastating outcomes.
 Which, unfortunately, we have seen many times.